 For those who want to escape from the stresses of daily life, the BVI is really one of nature’s best kept little secrets – as the BVI Tourist Board correctly touts.
 It is not, however, contrary to popular belief, a place to escape from the law.

-Martin is Managing Partner of Martin Kenney & Co., Solicitors, a specialist investigative and asset recovery practice based in the BVI, focused on multi-jurisdictional fraud and grand corruption cases.
-In 2014 Martin was the recipient of the ACFE’s highest honour: the Cressey Award for life-time achievement in the detection and deterrence of fraud.
-Ranked by both Chambers and Partners and Legal500, for the past several years he has been chosen as a global elite “Thought Leader” by Who’s Who Legal, and has previously been selected as the number one offshore asset recovery lawyer worldwide.
+Martin is Managing Partner of Martin Kenney & Co., Solicitors (MKS), a specialist investigative and asset recovery practice based in the BVI, focused on multi-jurisdictional fraud and grand corruption cases.
+In 2014 Martin was the recipient of the Association of Certified Fraud Examiners (ACFE) highest honour: the Cressey Award for life-time achievement in the detection and deterrence of fraud.
+Ranked by both Chambers and Partners and Legal500, for the past several years he has been chosen as a global elite “Thought Leader” of the legal profession by Who’s Who Legal. http://martinkenney.com/